 1. Understand your financial vision

 Your vision is your end result.
-You should understand why you want to achieve this and how it will make you feel.
+Understand why your vision matters to you and how it'll make you feel.

-When I was heavily in debt, that vision of being free and having no worries every month-end kept me going and focused.
+When I was heavily in debt, the vision of being free and having no worries every month-end kept me going and focused.

 When I got demotivated, I’d remind myself that there’d come a day when I could easily answer my phone without worrying about debt collectors.
 And that would give me the courage to keep going.